spinnaker/spinnaker.github.io/guides/user/triggers/pubsub/index.md

 > __☞ Note__:  It's possible to configure multiple pipelines to trigger off of
 > a single pub/sub message.

-## Adding a Pub/Sub Trigger to a Pipeline
+## Adding a pub/sub trigger to a pipeline

 Assuming you have created a pipeline, under __Configuration__, select __Add Trigger__ and make its type selector __Pub/Sub__.